CYF2000127/ChemEagle/README.md

 ```

 **Note:**
-- Replace `/path/to/Qwen3-VL-32B-Instruct-AWQ` (Linux) or `F:/chemeagle/Qwen3-VL-32B-Instruct-AWQ` (Windows) with your actual model path.
+- Replace `/path/to/Qwen3-VL-32B-Instruct-AWQ` with your actual model path.
 - The vLLM server will be available at `http://localhost:8000/v1` by default.